 Your Bugler won’t always play their instrument during troop meetings, but you may hear them practicing from time to time!
 My troop didn’t have a Bugler.
 However, if you have a scout with some musical talent, setting them up as your Bugular may be a great way to build troop spirit!

 Order of the Arrow Representative

-The Order of the Arrow Representative is the main liaison between your troop, the local Order of the Arrow Lodge, and the greater OA National organization.
-These individuals are responsible for guiding potential OA members thevarious aspects of their initiation process and making sure their troop holds a yearly OA election (and assisting when necessary).
+Order of the Arrow (OA) Representatives are the main liaison between your troop, your local Order of the Arrow Lodge, and the greater OA National organization.
+These individuals are responsible for guiding potential OA members through various aspects of their initiation process and making sure their troop holds a yearly OA election (and assisting when necessary).

 Recently, an OA Chapter Advisor kindly took the time to reach out to let me know that the main responsibilities of an OA unit representative, with the support of their adviser, include: